 \section{Introduction}

 Fair allocation of \emph{indivisible} items is a well-studied, fundamental problem in economics.
 Given a set $M$ of $m$ items, and $n$ agents with individual valuations, the goal is to \emph{completely} allocate all the items among the agents in a \emph{fair} manner.
 Several notions of fairness have been considered in the literature.
 One of the most well-studied notions is \emph{envy-freeness (EF)}.
 An allocation is considered to be an EF allocation if no agent \emph{envies} another agent, i.e., prefers the set of items received by another agent to their own set.
-While such an allocation might be ideal from the fairness point of view, complete EF allocations do not always exist.
-For example, say we want to allocate one item among two agents; certainly the agent who does not get the item is going to be envious.
-This led to the study of relaxed versions of envy-freeness. \emph{Envy-freeness up to one item (EF1)}, introduced by Budish in \cite{ef1_defn}, is one such notion.
-In an EF1 allocation, while agents are allowed to be envious, the envy of any agent disappears when \emph{some} item is removed from the set of an agent they envy.
-It is well-known that a complete EF1 allocation always exists, and can be obtained in polynomial time using the ``envy-cycles'' procedure by Lipton, Markakis, Mossel, and Saberi \cite{envy_cycles}.
+Although such an allocation might be ideally ``fair'', complete EF allocations do not always exist.
+For example, say we allocate one item among two agents; certainly the agent who does not get the item is envious.

+There are several ways to relax the definition of envy-freeness.
+One such definition is \emph{envy-freeness up to one item (EF1)}, introduced by Budish in \cite{ef1_defn}.
+In an EF1 allocation, agents are allowed to be envious, but the envy of any agent disappears when \emph{some} item is removed from the set of the envied agent.
+A complete EF1 allocation always exists and can be obtained in polynomial time using the ``envy-cycles'' procedure by Lipton, Markakis, Mossel, and Saberi \cite{envy_cycles}.
 In fact, in the special case when all agents have \emph{additive} valuations, there is a simpler procedure: order the agents arbitrarily, and keep allocating their most preferred among the remaining items one-by-one in a round-robin way.